 Part II: HSA Distributions - Reporting What You Took Out

 Part II reports all money that came out of your HSA during 2025 and determines whether any portion is taxable.
-This is where many filers make mistakes—assuming all medical expenses automatically qualify.
+This is where careful record-keeping matters most - the IRS relies on you to self-report which distributions were for qualified medical expenses.

 Line 14a: Total Distributions